LinaNoor-AGI/static_motifs/README.md

 - **Suggest Improvements**: Help refine the analysis tools or propose new methodologies.
 - **Collaborate**: Start discussions in the issues section or propose new research directions.

-Please see the `CONTRIBUTING.md` file for more details on how to get involved.
+Please contact Lina Noor for more details on how to get involved.

 ## Code of Conduct